Mr Chika Okechukwu Iwuala

 6. By reason of your misconduct and/or lack of competence, your fitness to practise as an Operating Department Practitioner is impaired.

-1. Written notice of these proceedings was posted to the Registrant at his registered address by first class post on 13 September 2019.
-It was also emailed to his registered email address on the same date.
+1. The Panel noted that written notice of these proceedings was posted to the Registrant at his registered address by first class post on 13 November 2020.
+In addition, the Panel took account of the note of a telephone conversation which took place on 7 December 2020 between the Registrant and Ms Knight, the HCPC Presenting Officer, wherein the Registrant confirmed that his address was the same as that recorded in the HCPC’s Register.
 The Panel determined that notice of this hearing had been properly served, in accordance with the provisions of Rule 6(1) of the relevant rules.

 Proceeding in absence